glicerico/gramind_transformer/journal.md

 After cleaning the rules, I notice that among the rejected rules, many involve the badly formed word categories, which seems good.
-After generating sentences from this cleaned grammar, they seem better.
+After generating sentences from this cleaned grammar, they seem a bit better.

 Some possible error sources: